mpalatsi/PetMate/docker/DEPLOYMENT.md

 5. Add a title and description
 6. Click "Publish release"

 The GitHub Actions workflow will automatically build and publish a Docker image to GitHub Container Registry.
-You can then update your `production.env` file to use the new version:
+You can then update your docker/production.env file to use the new version:

 ```
 IMAGE_TAG=1.0.0